hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 ![Terraform Code on GCP](images/code_example.png)

 ???
 **At the core of Terraform is this idea of Infrastructure as Code.
 Instead of building things as a series of manual steps, or error-prone shell scripts that may or may not be tested and up to date, you express all your infrastructure build steps in this simple Domain Specific Language, or terraform.
-The official name for the Terraform config syntax is Hashicorp Config Language, or HCL.
+The official name for the Terraform config syntax is HashiCorp Config Language, or HCL.
 This language is easy for beginners and powerful for experts.
 Think of it as the DNA of your infrastructure.**

 This slide is here in case you have any brand new, or non-technical people who have never seen a terraform resource before.